akveo/chernika-mobile/README.md

-(chernika-server is no longer officially supported.
+(chernika-mobile is no longer officially supported.
 Please feel free to fork, chop and change, use as reference)

 # Chernika
 Hybrid mobile dating app developed using ionic.